Skip to main content

 Frequently asked — therapy in Galveston County

-Can I see a therapist by video from Galveston County?
+Where can I see a licensed therapist near Galveston County?

 What if I'm in a mental health crisis in Galveston County?